Skip to main content Skip to local navigation

 Before you enroll in such a field course not offered by York or through the OUPFB, you MUST consult the Undergraduate Biology Office about whether its course curriculum will qualify for credit towards your degree program.
 For information about taking courses for credit at other institutions, review the university guidelines for Letters of Permission (LOPs).

 The prerequisites for field courses are indicated in the module descriptions; you must have the necessary prerequisite courses to enroll.
-Year 2 Ecology and Statistics are common prerequisites.
+Students must have completed first year biology, and commonly a second-year ecology course is required.

 Regardless of the category (A, B, or C), the first field course on your York transcript will be assigned SC/BIOL 4001 3.00, the second will be assigned SC/BIOL 4002 3.00, and the third will be SC/BIOL 4003 3.00.
 Each field course module will be 3.00 credits and two-week long.
 Each student may take a maximum of three field courses towards their degree.